ckarlof/engineering-roles/makers/senior_engineer.md

 * Identify areas of professional growth that will make both you and your team more adaptable.
 * Retrospect on the outcomes of your projects in order to learn from mistakes and replicate successes.
-* Pay attention to the error rates of the products you deliver.
-Put in the work to assure that your logs are not filled with *known errors*; act quickly to resolve errors as they are reported.
+* Pay attention to the error rates of your production code.
+Put in the work to assure that your logs don't have known errors; act quickly to resolve errors.
 * Periodically assess team standards and process; drive improvements and help eliminate outdated practices that are no longer useful.
 * Feedback is a gift; give direct and actionable feedback thoughtfully to all of your colleagues.
-* Look for opportunities to mentor junior engineers through internships, GSOC or ourtreachy programs.
+* Look for opportunities to mentor junior engineers through internships, GSOC or outreachy programs.
 * Interview prospective candidates and provide thoughtful evaluations and feedback.